All Episodes

 Do you think he lied yesterday in an interview that he gave about not knowing about this?

-Uh and and he would never know that.
+They could go back years, and he would never know that.

-So he's not necessarily lying, he just doesn't know.
+So he's not necessarily lying.

-And if you have a corrupt government that they can use this information to silence opposition, blackmail people, compromise people.
+And if you have a corrupt government, that they can use this information to silence opposition, blackmail people, compromise people.

-I mean, no offense, but I I don't think I'd want every email I've ever sent looked at by my government.
+I mean, no offense, but I don't think I'd want every email I've ever sent looked at by my government.

 I just wouldn't.